-What you may not be aware of is that there is now a wealth of evidence that this common and possibly embarrassing condition can be effectively treated with pelvic floor muscle training, taught by a qualified Women’s Health and Continence Physiotherapist.
+What you may not be aware of is that there is now a wealth of evidence that this common and possibly embarrassing condition can be effectively treated with pelvic floor muscle training, taught by a qualified women’s health and continence physiotherapist.

 It is usually seen as a ‘women’s issue’, and while it is more common in females, with a third of women suffering from incontinence, men still make up a large proportion of those affected.

 Many women assume that if they haven’t gone through childbirth, or have had a caesarean delivery, that they would not be at risk of urinary incontinence, however unfortunately there are many other risk factors such as constipation, high impact exercise, heavy lifting in your job or at the gym, and chronic coughing and sneezing, that can also increase the chance of it developing.

-A large study done at the University of South Australia has shown that physiotherapy proved effective for 84% of women who received pelvic floor muscle training and lifestyle advice with a qualified Women’s Health and Continence Physiotherapist.
-The ‘cure’ rate was still approximately 80% after 1 year, which is comparable to, or even better than, the ‘cure’ rate reported with surgery.
+A large study done at the University of South Australia has shown that physiotherapy proved effective for 84% of women who received pelvic floor muscle training and lifestyle advice with a qualified women’s health and continence physiotherapist.

-Researchers report that Physiotherapy management of incontinence is less invasive and has fewer side effects than surgical management, and is also considerably cheaper.
+Researchers report that physiotherapy management of incontinence is less invasive and has fewer side effects than surgical management, and is also considerably cheaper.

 To ensure that you are booked in with an appropriate practitioner, make sure that the receptionist is aware that your appointment is for incontinence, or pelvic floor muscle training.

-A Women’s Health and Continence Physiotherapist can assess you and implement an individualised exercise program and teach you about modifying your daily activities and bladder and bowel habits to complement this.
+A women’s health and continence physiotherapist can assess you and implement an individualised exercise program and teach you about modifying your daily activities and bladder and bowel habits to complement this.

-Even if you already have a referral to see a specialist doctor about these issues, getting on the right track with a Physiotherapy program while you await your specialist appointment will be invaluable to your long-term outcome.
+Even if you already have a referral to see a specialist doctor about these issues, getting on the right track with a physiotherapy program while you await your specialist appointment will be invaluable to your long-term outcome.